Develop new medical technologies and techniques which transform and improve the lives of patients.

 Years 1 and 2:

-The first two years concentrate on fundamental engineering and biomedical science knowledge covering core concepts in mathematics, mechanical engineering, electrical engineering, anatomy, physiology and molecular bioscience.
-For the majority of these classes you will be mixing with and integrating with other engineers and biomedical scientists, whilst specialist classes will develop a Biomedical Engineering identity.
+Core concepts in mathematics, mechanical engineering, electrical engineering, anatomy, physiology and molecular bioscience provide fundamental engineering and biomedical science knowledge.
+You'll take the majority of these classes alongside other engineers and biomedical scientists.
+Specialist classes will develop your Biomedical Engineering focus.

-In the third year of the course, students start to apply their knowledge in specific areas of biomedical engineering (e.g. biomechanics and biomedical materials), as well as deepening their knowledge of core engineering and biomedical science topics.
+You will start to apply your knowledge in specific areas of biomedical engineering (eg biomechanics and biomedical materials).
+You'll also deepen your understanding of core engineering and biomedical science topics.

-Year 4 focuses towards an individual research project, and allied to this project will be a generic skills class in research methods and professional studies; providing knowledge of research design and statistical analysis, discussion of the role and environment of the biomedical engineer, ethical, safety and quality management issues.
+You'll focus on an individual research project.
+A skills class in research methods and professional studies will provide knowledge of research design and statistical analysis.
+It will also provide insight into the role and environment of the biomedical engineer and an understanding of ethical, safety and quality management issues.

-4 Highers at AAAB including Maths and Physics at A plus English at National 5.
+4 Highers at AAAB including Maths and Engineering Science or Physics or at A plus English at National 5.
 Higher English preferred.

-4 Highers at AABB including Maths and Physics plus English at National 5.
+4-5 Highers at ABBB or BBBBB including Maths and Engineering Science or Physics plus English at National 5.
 Higher English preferred.

 Faculty of Engineering